-- i.
+- a.
+On the earlier of the following dates for most members who are receiving ongoing care from the professional provider: - i.
 The day after the member finishes the active course of treatment that gives them the right to continuity of care - ii.
 120 days after the date Moda Health tells the member the contract with the professional provider has ended - b.
-On the later of the following dates for pregnancy care that is in at least the 2nd trimester: - i.
+On the later of the following dates for pregnancy care: - i.
 45 days after the birth - ii.
-As long as the member continues under an active course of treatment, but not later than 120 days after the date Moda Health tells the member the contract with the professional provider has ended
+90 days starting on the date Moda Health sends a letter to the member about their right to continuity of care - iii.
+As long as the member continues under an active course of treatment, but not later than 120 days after the date Moda Health tells the member the contract with the professional provider has ended - c.
+On the earlier of the following dates for other requests for continuity of care: - i.
+90 days starting on the date Moda Health sends a letter to the member about their continuity of care - ii.
+The date on which the member is no longer diagnosed with a serious and complex condition or as terminally ill